 On Sunday we made the most of the sunny autumnal equinox weather.
-We strode out through field and forest, foraging for the last handfuls of blackberries to make these double chocolate and blackberry muffins.
+We strode out through field and forest, foraging for the last handfuls of blackberries to make these divine blackberry muffins.

 Double Chocolate Blackberry Muffins